 - the launch of significant business improvement initiatives with:

 - the Operational Excellence programme and

 - the review of the NM Long Term Investment Plan (LTIP);

-- the integrated Network Manager (iNM) programme, designed to move NM’s legacy systems towards digital products based on an open digital platform;
+- the integrated Network Management (iNM) programme, designed to move NM’s legacy systems towards digital products based on an open digital platform;

 - improved en-route ATFM delay thanks to the positive effect of the EUROCONTROL/NM Action Plan (eNM/S19) implementation;